bruceravel/demeter/documentation/Artemis/startup/main.rst

    The :demeter:`athena` project selection dialog.

-When importing data from an :demeter:`athena` project file, the project selection dialog is shown.
-It presents you with a list of all data groups from the project file.
-The file listing is configured such that only one item can be selected at a time.
-The selected data group is also plotted.
-Any title lines from that data group are displayed in the text box on the upper right.

-Beneath that is a series of radio buttons for selecting how the data are plotted.
-Each time you click on a data group from the list, it will be plotted as selected.
+The plot that is made when you select a data group is controlled by the :guilabel:`Plot as` box of radio buttons.
+These buttons have no impact on how the data imported into :demeter:`artemis`.
+They are only used to determine how the data are displayed to you as you select the data group to import.
+Unlike the :demeter:`athena` project selection dialog, this one only allows you to select one data group at a time.

 The next set of radio buttons selects what set of Fourier transform and fitting parameters will be used.
 The first choice says to use the